Life Among America’s Four-Wheeled Nomads | Wealthsimple

 Then I came across that website — it’s called Cheap RV Living, and it’s run by Bob Wells.
 He gave step-by-step instructions about how it could be done, even on a very small income.
 The old, electrified feeling from that day in the car with my mother came back.
 By then I was 67 and both my sons were grown and married.
 The disability payments had transitioned into Social Security when I turned 65.
 I crowdfunded $600 for a down payment on a van (thank you, Facebook friends!), borrowed another $400, and went to a used car lot and financed a maroon, 2001 GMC Safari for monthly payments of around $250.
 I spent about $300 on a solar panel, butane stove, and other incidentals like window coverings, and moved in a week later.
 I used cooking utensils, dishes, and bedding that I already owned, removed the middle seat and slept on the back seat.

-After a few weeks of practice, van-living in the neighbourhood, I drove to Quartzsite, Arizona to meet and camp with Bob Wells and friends.
-There, I found a community of fellow travellers who, like me, were happy to get away from the stress of city traffic and expectations.
+After a few weeks of practice, van-living in the neighborhood, I drove to Quartzsite, Arizona to meet and camp with Bob Wells and friends.
+There, I found a community of fellow travelers who, like me, were happy to get away from the stress of city traffic and expectations.
 Their kindness toward newbies like me was humbling.

 One of them, a grizzled man who in younger days had motorcycle-camped across the U.S., installed my solar panel for me.
 When I got a flat tire on the second day, another man drove me 25 miles to buy a new one, and a third changed it.
 Afterwards, I found an envelope taped to my steering wheel.
 A $100 bill was inside.
 Everyone in the group denied responsibility, so I thanked them all.